kyungjae-lee/engineers-notebook/multi-threading/thread-synchronization-thread-safe-highly-concurrent-crud-operations-demonstration.md

           }
           else
           {
-              /* Never attempt to access stud object here or after this line in program*/ printf ("UPDATE TH  ::  Roll No %u UPDATE Done\n",  roll_no);
+              /* never attempt to access stud object here or after this line in program*/ printf ("UPDATE TH  ::  Roll No %u UPDATE Done\n",  roll_no);
           }
       }